 The table below was taken from page 34 of the NFPA 58 standard.
 It shows the point of transfer’s horizontal distances between containers and other buildings etc.

-Figure 20: Indication of the safety distance from the point of transfer and the exposure area.
+Figure 20: Indication of the safety distance from the transfer point and exposure area.

 6 Conclusion

-The original codes should still be read to form your own opinion about correct engineering practice.
-Working with LPG can be dangerous and to ensure the safety of the personal on site and facility, the SANS and NFPA standards should be followed thoroughly before the bulk storage facility is designed.
+The original codes should still be read to form your opinion about correct engineering practice.
+Working with LPG can be dangerous, and to ensure the safety of the personnel on-site and the facility, the SANS and NFPA standards should be followed thoroughly before the bulk storage facility is designed.

 The two compared codes and standards discussed in the article are NFPA (National Fire Protection Association) and SANS (South Africa National Standards).
-Both have similarity regarding safety of the facility, but the separation distances in some departments could cause you to prefer one over the other.
-Using the codes and standards will not only help construct a safe bulk storage facility, but will also assist with the manner in which the facility is utilized during its life span.
+Both have similarities regarding the facility’s safety, but the separation distances in some departments could cause you to prefer one over the other.
+Using the codes and standards will not only help construct a safe bulk storage facility but will also assist with how it is utilized during its life span.

 7 References